CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - UI/Design choices

 What we plan to work on next:
-- Alex: Implementing Front End
+- Alex: Implementing Front End Design
-- Spencer:
+- Spencer: Finalizing our Backend
-- Will:
+- Will: Implementing Front End Design
-- Ted:
+- Ted: Finalizing our Backend
-- Yukthi:
+- Yukthi: Implementing Front End Design
-- Zachary:
+- Zachary: Finalizing our Backend